walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 identities, and applies one immutable settings snapshot to each new proximity session.

 Review actions carry the identity of the displayed review.
 Each new review resets holder choices and continuation.
+Selected permissions are offered explicitly; an optional permission can be skipped only when the SDK reports a complete viable alternative route.
-Permission prompts are needed only when no selected route can start; terminal recovery creates a new single-use session.
+Terminal recovery creates a new single-use session.

 ## Local wallet data